Perspective | As isolation takes a deadly toll on older adults, a senior dance group finds a new way to connect

 One woman stands, then squats, moving up and down, up and down, as she describes her 9-month-old grandbabies learning to walk.

-Another woman squawks what sound like the word, “Wow” before appearing to fly gracefully out of view.
+Another woman squawks what sounds like the word “Wow” before appearing to fly gracefully out of view.

 Carolyn.
 Peg.
 Sue.
 Roberta.
 Mary Lou.